AliceWonderMiscreations/FlossWoff2/doc/SERVERSETUP.md

     composer install --no-dev

-You can leave of the `--no-dev` but it results in a bunch of extra crap being installed that you do not need.
+You can leave off the `--no-dev` but it results in a bunch of extra crap being installed that you do not need.

 Cache Key Generation